wareset/mime-xdg/README.md

-# mime-info
+# mime-xdg
-mimetypes, mimeheads and mimenotes from shared-mime-info
+mimetypes, mimeheads and mimenotes from xdg/shared-mime-info

 ## Note